Kilemonn/SocketForwarder/README.md

 **Make sure you `EXPOSE` the required ports that you wish to use as listener ports.
 By default the image exposes no ports.**

 Running the container allows you to customise the forwarder in specific ways as per the environment variables that you provide on startup to the application.

+Please see the [Wiki](https://github.com/Kilemonn/SocketForwarder/wiki) for more detail on the arguments and configuration options.
 The environment variables that can be provided are as follows:

 ---